Our Services

 No online resource or alternative therapy can replace a personalized medical evaluation.
 If you have severe symptoms—especially those suggesting blockage or infection—contact your healthcare provider or an emergency department right away.
 Always discuss any new treatment, including colon hydrotherapy, with your doctor to ensure it's both safe and appropriate for your unique health profile.

 Colon hydrotherapy for chronic constipation can offer relief when guided by evidence‐based practice and performed under medical supervision.
 The very first step, however, is ruling out a bowel obstruction.
 A simple visit to your doctor, combined with basic exams and possibly imaging, dramatically reduces the risk of serious complications.
-If you're concerned about any symptoms that could indicate an obstruction, use Ubie's free AI-powered Bowel Obstruction symptom checker to better understand your symptoms before your doctor's appointment.
+If you're concerned about digestive symptoms or want to better understand what might be causing your constipation, use Ubie's free AI symptom checker to evaluate your symptoms and prepare for a more informed conversation with your doctor.
 With proper screening and professional guidance, you can safely explore colon hydrotherapy as part of a comprehensive approach to lasting digestive health.

 (References)